Consensys/validator-smart-contracts/contracts/allowlist/README.md

 ### Build the Contract

-To create the contract code that needs to be specified in the genesis file this contract needs to be compiled with the option `--bin-runtime`.
+To create the contract code that needs to be specified in the genesis file, this contract needs to be compiled with the option `--bin-runtime`.

 After copying the interface contract into this directory

     cp ../ValidatorSmartContractInterface.sol .

-the contract can be build using solc 0.8.7
+the contract can be compiled using solc 0.8.7

     solc --optimize --bin-runtime --evm-version=byzantium -o . ./ValidatorSmartContractAllowList.sol